Croes Newydd: History

 The Wrexham and Minera Railway was opened on 22 May 1862, with little ceremony except a note from the Traffic Manager of the Great Western Railway stating that from that date all traffic on that line would be invoiced to or from Croesnewydd station instead of Wheatsheaf.
 This new station was a goods station "situated at the side of the highway leading from Croesnewydd to the Ruthin Road a short distance from the canal".
-Six sidings were provided here able to accommodate hundreds of wagons, and dealing with the weighing of goods from several collieries, the Minera limeworks, Broughton Hall iron works, Brymbo funaces and other goods on the line.
+Six sidings were provided here able to accommodate hundreds of wagons, and dealt with the weighing of goods from several collieries,including the Minera limeworks, Broughton Hall iron works, Brymbo furnaces, and other goods on the line.

 Wrexham's Croes Newydd locomotive shed was the last of the GWR 'northlight' designs, being a roundhouse and depending on a central turntable for access.
 It was built by the Great Western Railway and opened in 1902, to replace outdated facilities at Wheatsheaf junction.
 It was located in the centre of a large fork junction, with the Chester to Shrewsbury line running along one edge, and the branch being the Wrexham and Minera Branch.
-The sheds also featured a GWR combined water tower and coaling stage, of a design which was later to become standardised.
+The sheds also featured a GWR combined water tower and coaling stage, a design which was later to become standardised.

-While the 'northlight' design was meant to allow maximum sunlight, the skylight windows quickly became sooted and black, reducing lighting conditions.
+While the 'northlight' design was meant to allow maximum sunlight, the skylight windows quickly became sooty and black, reducing lighting conditions.
 The sheds stored several locomotives known as "workhorses" as they did the goods work.
 The last of these locomotives were the BR Standard 9F locomotives, the last of the British steam locomotives.

-Under the cutbacks of BR in the 1960s, the shed finally closed in 1967.
-It was however the last shed on the entire BR system to house working standard gauge GWR locomotives having 56XX tank locomotives on roster well into 1966.
+Under the cutbacks of BR in the 1960s, the shed finally closed in 1967.However, it was the last shed on the entire BR system to house working standard gauge GWR locomotives, with 56XX tank locomotives on the roster well into 1966.